greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpmt-analyze_session.html.md

 :   Greenplum session ID which is referenced in `pg_stat_activity`.

 -master-dir
-:   Working directory for master process.
+:   Working directory for coordinator process.

 -segment-dir
 :   Working directory for segment processes.